d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 Y.shape
 ```

-We also have the option to halve the output height and width while increasing the number of output channels.
+We also have the option to [**halve the output height and width while increasing the number of output channels**].

 ```{.python .input}
 blk = Residual(6, use_1x1conv=True, strides=2)